giltho/deadline-manager/README.md

 ### Getting the required IDs

 **Bot token** — Create an application at [discord.com/developers/applications](https://discord.com/developers/applications), add a Bot, and copy the token.
-Enable the **Server Members Intent** under the bot's Privileged Gateway Intents.

 **Guild, role, and channel IDs** — Enable Developer Mode in Discord (Settings → Advanced → Developer Mode), then right-click any server, role, or channel and select "Copy ID".